Icaro-Lima/LabarcFPGASimulatorDesktop/server/README.md

 ```
 ### How it works

-HTTP server, NFS server, MUTEX server, and SSH server are running on the same computer.
+HTTP server, NFS server, and MUTEX server are running on the same computer.
 The `/home` directory is shared via NFS.
 The MUTEX server process `search_copy_TOP_server` is running
 from the `labarc01` account.
-The HTTP server has write access to /home/labarc01/sim and /home/labarc01/syn.
+The HTTP server has write access to both, `/home/labarc01/sim` and `/home/labarc01/syn`.

 When the user clicks `Upload` in `remote.php` or `simulate.php`,
 the HTTP server creates a new directory in `/home/labarc01/syn` or `/home/labarc01/sim`, respectively,
-and puts the uploaded Systemverilog file `top.sv` into it.
+and puts the uploaded Systemverilog file `top.sv` or `top.zip`into it.
 The HTTP server has no FPGA board connected to it nor does it run simulations.

 The simulations are run by one specific computer.
 One process of `launch_sims`